FrazzledTurtle/FrazzledTurtle/README.md

-- Hello, I’m @FrazzledTurtle

-- Who am I?
+#### - Who am I?
-    I’m an aspiring Embedded systems engineer with three years of experience in the embedded field, with a passion in hardware engineering, developing firmware using FPGA or System-On-Chips to build complex boards applied in photonics, sound engineering and RF applications.
-I have designed many indrustrial grade devices and testbenches based on the specifications required.
-My work has heavily relied in using Linux-oriented embedded systems, and because of that, I've seen what's all the fuss about Linux.
-Since then, I've migrated all of my personal devices and workflow entirely based on Linux and I am never going back.
+- I’m an aspiring Embedded Systems Engineer with three years of experience in the field.
+I have a strong passion for hardware engineering, specializing in firmware development using FPGAs and System-on-Chips to create complex boards for applications in photonics, sound, and RF technologies.
+I’ve designed numerous industrial-grade devices and test benches tailored to specific requirements.

-- What am I up to?
+#### - What am I up to?
-Currently working as a Linux security engineer by applying security patches to server network infrastructure and hardening Linux systems and kernels.I am planning to go into the embedded world again, after taking a break from it, by posting some of my personal projects in here.
-I am focusing on using Rust language in embedded devices to see its potential compared to the traditional way of writing firmware in C as well as a couple of hardware designs.
+- Currently, I’m working as a Linux Security Engineer, focusing on applying security patches to server network infrastructure and hardening Linux systems and kernels.
+After taking a break from embedded device design and programming, I’m excited to dive back in and share some of my personal projects.
+My current focus is exploring the Rust programming language by migrating a couple of my project to it, to evaluate its potential compared to traditional firmware development in C, alongside some new hardware designs.

 <br/><br/>
 <p align="center">
     <a href="https://app.daily.dev/frazzledturtle">